 - opening the link

 - choosing items to add to my order

 I’d, instead, write and execute this test for one configuration and specify an array of configurations that I’d like Applitools to run against.
 Within my scenario, I’d make calls to Applitools at any point where I need something visually validated.

 Let’s say one of the key steps is adding an item to the order.
 I call Applitools and say hey, verify this across all my configurations.
-With the Visual Grid, there’s no need to execute the steps before this, or even this step.
-The Visual Grid will instead capture the current state of the app and render that state across all of the other specified configurations – essentially showing what this app looks like when something is added to the cart, and validating that everything is displayed the way it’s intended for every configuration specified!
+With the Ultrafast Grid, there’s no need to execute the steps before this, or even this step.
+The Ultrafast Grid will instead capture the current state of the app and render that state across all of the other specified configurations – essentially showing what this app looks like when something is added to the cart, and validating that everything is displayed the way it’s intended for every configuration specified!

 And because we are able to skip the irrelevant functional steps that are only executed to get the app in a given state, the parallel tests run in seconds rather than several minutes or even hours – making it perfect for continuous integration/deployment where fast feedback is key.

 What are the drawbacks?